 Mistake #1 – Ignoring Issues with Moisture

 Moisture can cause a lot of damage to your home, especially in the basement.
 It can cause mold, leaks, damage to materials, and can even lead to cracks in your walls and foundation over time.
 Whether you plan to finish the basement or not, moisture issues should not be overlooked or ignored.

 It’s important to repair any structural damage and water leaks and then to waterproof as soon as possible and especially before finishing your basement.
 This is one of the many reasons why checking for moisture issues is one of the things to consider before finishing your basement.

 Mistake #2 – Not Considering Design or Floor Plan

 The last thing you want is for your investment to end up with a poor design and dysfunctional layout.
-Going in with a solid design and the best layout for your space ensures you end up with a finished basement that meets your needs and results in more usable, livable space.
+Going in with a solid design and the best layout for your space is always a popular basement remodeling trend and ensures you end up with a finished basement that meets your needs and results in more usable, livable space.